 - 624390 - Radio-Television-Film (M.A.) / Public Affairs (M.A.)

 - 624420 - Radio-Television-Film (M.A.) / Russian, East European, and Eurasian Studies (M.A.)

 Portfolio programs provide opportunities for students to obtain credentials in a cross-disciplinary academic area of inquiry during the same time that they complete the requirements for the master’s degree.
 With these programs, students take thematically related graduate courses.

-Current portfolio programs include:
+Current university-wide portfolio programs offered by the graduate school include:

 - African and African Diaspora Studies

 - Arts and Cultural Management and Entrepreneurship

 - Native American and Indigenous Studies

 - Russian, East European and Eurasian Studies (REES)